hbctraining/Training-modules/IntroR_ggplot2/lessons/04_data-wrangling.md

 Alternatively, if you wanted the reverse could try `4:1` for instance, and see what is returned.

-> **NOTE:** Selection can also be performed using indices with logical operators
->
-> Logical operators include greater than (>), less than (<), and equal to (==).
+> **NOTE:** Selection can also be performed using logical expressions.
+Logical operators include greater than (>), less than (<), and equal to (==).
 We can use logical expressions to determine whether a particular condition is true or false.
 Then, subset out the TRUE values:
 >
 > ```r
 > age[age > 50]